BaptisteRaux/Node_Project/README.md

 ---

 ## Introduction
-The **Film Management Application** is a web-based application that allows users to log in, view a list of films, and manage their profiles
+The **Film Management Application** is a web-based application that allows users to log in, view a list of films, and manage their profiles.
 It is built using Angular for the frontend, Node.js for the backend, and PostgreSQL for the database

 ## Features